mijdavis2/pygit/README.md

 Returns a list.

-Modify to suite your purpose.
+Modify to suite your needs.

 ## Usage